 (Source: Naked Wines)

-Naked Wines is another solid advocacy marketing program example.
+Naked Wines is a solid example of an advocacy marketing program example.
 They have a group of super customers that they call ‘Archangels’.
-They choose their top customers who have used word of mouth or provided some other sort of value to them.
-Then rewards them with special events and other merchandise.
-Oh, and it’s a pretty exclusive group, there is apparently a long waitlist… Goes to show Naked Wines has a lot of fans and is doing something right.
+The company chooses their top customers who have used word of mouth or provided some other sort of value to them, to promote new wines, help out winemakers, and introduce new users to the website.
+Then, it rewards the Archangels with special events, samples of new wines, and membership into a private group where all the Naked Wines insider info gets released first.
+Oh, and the Archangels are a pretty exclusive group, since there is apparently a long wait list.
+This proves that Naked Wines has a lot of fans and is doing something right.

-Some of the brands we hear about most are those who make special connections with their customers.
+Many of the brands we hear the most about are the ones that make special connections with their customers.
 They are able to turn their customers into advocates because they motivate brand advocacy to happen.
-Again, this happens by providing a personal touch to each interaction, listening, and keeping the best interest of the customer in mind.
+Again, this happens by listening to customers, acting in their best interest, and providing a personal touch to each interaction.

-To add on to that, creating an advocacy marketing program or using similar types of marketing campaigns can further boost these relationships to occur and make organic word of mouth happen.
+To add on to that, creating an advocacy marketing program or using similar types of marketing campaigns can further boost these relationships and cultivate organic word of mouth.